 Where are we headed? → Vision Statement

-How will we get there? → Mission statement
+What will we do everyday to get there? → Mission statement

-Who are we and what are we like? → Brand story, brand values, brand personality
+Who are we, what tenets do we hold dear and what are we like? → Brand story, brand values, brand personality

 What is our unique value in comparison to competitors? → Brand positioning statement